flavienbwk/ocpa-specs/README.md

-│   └── validate-envs.sh    // Used in CI to check for missing, inconsistent or invalid env variables ├── .env.example            // Your single source of truth for env variables ├── compose.prod.yml        // all-in-one production-ready (and secured) stack - can be tested locally ├── compose.yml             // all-in-one dev-ready hot-reload-enabled stack ├── Makefile                // Standardize commands to start dev or prod software, or deploy the project ├── README.md               // Documentation entrypoint └── VERSION                 // Current software version, can be suffixed by -alpha or -beta
+│   └── validate-envs.sh    // Used in CI to check for missing, inconsistent or invalid env variables ├── .env.example            // Your single source of truth for env variables ├── compose.prod.yml        // all-in-one production-ready (and secured) stack - can be tested locally ├── compose.dev.yml         // all-in-one dev-ready hot-reload-enabled stack - tailored for local dev ├── Makefile                // Standardize commands to start dev or prod software, or deploy the project ├── README.md               // Documentation entrypoint └── VERSION                 // Current software version, can be suffixed by -alpha or -beta